jjclark1982/zodiac/README.md

 - `render:before` - triggered each time a view begins rendering
 - `render:after` - triggered each time a view finishes rendering
 - `hydrate` - triggered once when a serialized view awakens for the first time
+- `filter` - triggered when a collection's `filterCond` has been updated

 ### Directory Organization